 As the name suggests, folding, foldable, or fold-up treadmills are designed to eliminate the problem of bulky and cumbersome traditional treadmills that take up space when not in use.
 Most folding treadmills morph into something flatter, which then is easier to store beneath a bed or upright in a closet.
 Some are significantly more compact when folded than others.
 Generally, folding treadmills sacrifice some degree of stability and performance in exchange for convenience.
 Finding this balance can be tricky, and every user has different needs depending on their size, intent, and where they are on their fitness journey.

 There are many folding treadmills options available, and they vary in ease of use, capability, size, and power.
-Our guide and recommendations can help you find the right treadmill for your exercise needs right now.

 In general, folding treadmills are relatively less stable than non-folding treadmills.
 Most, though not all, folding treadmills end up sacrificing some durability and speed in order to offer improved convenience.
 This may be an issue for high-performance and frequent runners.
 For more casual runners or those who prefer to walk or jog, a folding treadmill should work well.

 Unfortunately, it’s hard to tell the stability and quality of a folding treadmill just on initial inspection, and any issues may not reveal themselves until you’ve used the machine for a while.
 Treadmills in the middle to high price range that have a longer warranty and more powerful motor will generally last longer and offer more stability than cheaper models with a short warranty and weaker motor.